10 Gorilla Trekking Mistakes that will cost you Time – Money and Extra Effort

 The Walking Stick made locally is another added plus of comfort on your trek, do not head into the forest without one.

-Porter and Walking Stick two must-haves for Gorilla Trekkers and it is a mistake to go without them.
+Porter and Walking Stick are two must-haves for Gorilla Trekkers, and it is a mistake to go without them.
 There is a small cost but well worth it.
 We include the Porter fee in all of our Safaris.

 9. Not Taking Advantage of the Gorilla Add-Ons to your Safari:

-Uganda, most unbeknown s home to the Big-7, the traditional Big-5 of wildlife, Lions, Elephants, Leopards, Buffaloes, and Rhinos.
+Uganda, unbeknown to most, is home to the Big-7, the traditional Big-5 of wildlife, Lions, Elephants, Leopards, Buffaloes, and Rhinos.
 Uganda gives you the added Gorillas and Chimpanzees.

-Uganda is much than a sort of Gorilla Pit Stop, but full-blown East African Tourism Destination with Queen Elizabeth, Murchison Falls, and Kidepo Valley Park which is the third-best park in Africa according to CNN>
+Uganda is much more than Gorilla Pit Stop but a full-blown East African Tourism Destination with Queen Elizabeth, Murchison Falls, and Kidepo Valley Park, the third-best park in Africa, according to CNN.

 Uganda is Wildlife plus Primates, under the Radar of most, but being discovered by many, a mistake to miss while trekking Gorillas in Uganda.